Loading Now

 Q: How do pelvic floor exercises support digestive health?

-A: These exercises help control your bowel and bladder.
-This is important for a smooth digestion process.
-They also improve the movement of your gut, aiding in better digestion.
+A: Pelvic floor exercises help regulate bowel and bladder control, which is essential for a smooth digestive process.
+They also enhance gut motility, aiding in better digestion.

 Q: What tips can help me incorporate exercise into my daily routine?